Stolats/VuetifyTodo/README.md

 # Vuetify Todo

+A simple to-do web app deployed to AWS Lambda via github actions, the live version can be found [here](https://2jhl9zb0o6.execute-api.us-east-2.amazonaws.com/Prod/).

+Note: The app currently uses runtime memory and is not persistent, due to the nature of the lambda instance only being run on request, lists will be lost after a period of inactivity.
+There is also currently only a single to-do list exposed, shared by any users at that time.

 ## Front end

-The front end was adapted to use Vue.js with Vuetify components.
+The front end was adapted to use Vue.js 2 with Vuetify components.

 ## Back end

 The back end was built starting from a .Net Core web API tutorial found [here](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-5.0&tabs=visual-studio-code).
-It uses an MVC design pattern.

 ## CI
 The below files are only used when being run by GitHub actions.